CarlCrossbones/CRUD-User-Application/README.md

 **Note**: for specific details about each endpoint, see the [OpenAPI Specification Chart](/docs/api-spec.yaml).
 This chart is best viewed using [Swagger UI](https://swagger.io/tools/swagger-ui/).

 ## Database Configuration
-The service utilizes a PostgreSQL for storage of user information.
+The service utilizes a PostgreSQL database for storage of user information.
 This database is hosted in a docker container via `docker-compose`.
 To run this database for local testing and development, ensure docker is running and run the following command:
 ```bash
 docker compose up --build postgres
 ```